 The Ball Utensil Set helps you safely and easily handle hot jars and lids, fill jars, measure headspace and remove air bubbles.
 Perfect canning kit.

 Zucchini pickles are a great way to preserve your zucchini harvest.
 Wait a week until you open your first jar to allow the brine to do its job.
 Make sure to label and date each jar.
 These pickles should be kept in a cool dark place like a basement.
-The zucchini pickles should keep for up to a year.
+The zucchini pickles should keep for up to a year or two.

 I hope you try making some zucchini pickles.
 Please feel free to leave any questions or comments.